awsdocs/aws-cloud9-user-guide/doc_source/sample-cdk.rst

       mkdir ~/environment/hello-cdk  # Create the directory.
       cd ~/environment/hello-cdk     # Switch to the directory.

 #.
 Set up the directory as a TypeScript language project for the AWS CDK.
-To do this, run the :command:`cdk` command with the :command:`init` action and the
+To do this, run the :command:`cdk` command with the :command:`init` action, the
-   :command:`--language` option along with the name of the programming language.
+   :command:`sample-app` template, and the :command:`--language` option along with the name of the programming language.

    .. code-block:: sh

-      cdk init --language typescript
+      cdk init sample-app --language typescript

    This creates the following files and subdirectories in the directory.

    * A hidden :file:`.git` subdirectory and a hidden :file:`.gitignore` file, which makes the project compatible with source control tools such as Git.
+   * A :file:`lib` subdirectory, which includes a :file:`hello-cdk-stack.ts` file.
+This file contains the code for your AWS CDK stack.
+This code is described in the next step in this procedure.
    * A :file:`bin` subdirectory, which includes a :file:`hello-cdk.ts` file.
-This file contains the code for your AWS CDK app and stack.
-This code is described in the next step in this procedure.
+This file contains the entry point for your AWS CDK app.
    * A :file:`node_modules` subdirectory, which contains supporting code packages that the app and stack can use as needed.
    * A hidden :file:`.npmignore` file, which lists the types of subdirectories and files that :command:`npm` doesn't need when it builds the code.
    * A :file:`cdk.json` file, which contains information to make running the :command:`cdk` command easier.